Credit score myths and truths

 There are a few myths surrounding credit scores that need to be debunked and some facts that need to be explained.
-Stay in the know by educating yourself about all there is to know on credit scores.
+Stay in the know by educating yourself about all there is to know about credit scores.

 Myths about credit scores